PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition_en.md

 [简体中文](seal_recognition.md) | English

-# Tutorial for Using Seal Text Recognition Pipeline
+# Seal Text Recognition Pipeline Tutorial

 ## 1. Introduction to the Seal Text Recognition Pipeline
 Seal text recognition is a technology that automatically extracts and recognizes seal content from documents or images.
 The recognition of seal text is part of document processing and has various applications in many scenarios, such as contract comparison, inventory access approval, and invoice reimbursement approval.